Last updated Last updated June 26, 2025

 Although you have completed the Whitepages opt-out, there are many other people-search websites exposing your data.
 While removing yourself from Whitepages.com takes you in the right direction, it isn’t enough to keep your data private.

-We recommend that you do these six first:
+We recommend that you opt out of these six next:

 Why remove yourself from Whitepages